percyfal/ratatosk/README.md

 * Instead of `bwaref` etc for setting alignment references, utilise cloudbiolinux/tool-data

-* Make `pm.luigi` a separate module, independent of `pm`?
-If so, there are two dependencies that should removed and implemented in the separate module:
+* There still are two lingering dependencies from `pm` that should removed and implemented in the separate module:

   - YAML configuration parser (currently in [pm.ext.ext_yamlconfigparser.py](https://github.com/percyfal/pm/blob/feature/luigi-tasks/pm/ext/ext_yamlconfigparser.py))